 Salesforce The cluster of Sales Preliminary vs As-Is Effectiveness Driver Management Decision by Impact Definers Salesforce design There is a change in the way the sales force contacts the back-office.
-Definers Structure and roles There is no change in the roles nor structure.
+Definers Structure and roles There is no change in the valy the sales force contacts the back-office.
+There is no change in the roles nor structure.
 Salesforce size There is no change in the roles not structure.
 There is no change in the sales force size.
 Territory alignment There is no change in the saids force size.
 There is no change in the territory alignment.
-Controllers Culture There is no change in the attitudes of the sales representatives, they will have to get used to the new request system which will not include the use of email, this may represent a challenge for the back-office team.
+Controllers Culture There is a change in the attitudes of the sales representatives, they will have to get used to the new request system which will not include the use of email, this may represent a challenge for the back-office team.
 Sales managers No change for sales managers.
 Compensation and incentives No change for the compensation workflow.
 Performance management and measurement The performance would increase since there will always be someone responsible for the request and all the activities will be logged for measurement.
 Goal setting and forecasting No change.
 Coordination and communication The coordination is a key part when the system is rolled out, the challenge is for people to understand the new process.
 There is an increase in the coordination of tasks due to the new interaction ID.
 Forces outside the Sales System Operation There is an inclusion of the IT team to control the Service Automation Office.
 The main team division is still on and the email addresses are all working.
 Pricing No influence on the pricing model or process.
 Channel Strategy The channel team will have more interaction with the partners over the new interface.